20 to 24 inches

 Health and Conditions 🏥

-It’s a fortunate situation to have the relatively long-lived Pit Bull as part of this designer dog breed because the average life span of all Dogues de Bordeaux is a sad six years.
+It’s a lucky situation to have the relatively long-lived Pit Bull as part of this designer dog breed because the average life span of all Dogues de Bordeaux is a sad six years.
 By combining the genes of two breeds, many of their health conditions are alleviated.
 Still, the following problems may occur:

 Male vs Female